 The sons and daughters of foster carers play an essential role in welcoming fostered children into their families and ensuring successful fostering placements.
 Most sons and daughters of foster carers report that they are happy being part of a fostering family, but expectations on them are high and there can be challenges to overcome.
 Sons and Daughters Month is the perfect opportunity to show the young people in your service how much you appreciate their contribution and dedication to fostering.

 You can also encourage them to take part in our competition to show that their views are valued.
-Our competition runs all through October and gives children and young people who live in a fostering household the opportunity to tell us what skills and lessons they have learnt from being part of a fostering family.
+Our competition runs all through October and gives children and young people who live in a fostering household the opportunity to represent their favourite aspect living in a fostering household while getting creative and makin a fancy dress outfit.
 Knowing what they do is valued by the fostering service and their local community can make a real difference to how these young people feel about fostering.

 Recruitment and retention